 In England, the papal envoys and many Catholic priests set about the task of restoring the Catholic doctrine in England, the East Wales and the Scottish Lowlands.
 The Inquisition had a long and laborious work; however there were explicit instructions of both the Pope and King Philip to avoid abuses and excesses that had led the people to the “error of Protestantism”.
 A few thousand Englishmen were burned on the pyres and after ten years the country seemed to be again Catholic.
 Nevertheless, it was a common secret that there were still many crypto-Protestants being a large proportion of the population.
 Many thousands English and Scottish Protestants had already fled to Germany and Scandinavia.

 Returning to December 1588, the Spaniards made sure to get rid of several threatening English officials by hanging them on various charges, in the main squares of London.
 Of course the intriguer Lord Burghley was one of the first executed nobles.
 However, the Spanish troops did not harm the common people despite the excessive rumors that could be heard in London in the winter of 1587-1588 for a general massacre of the population in case of victory of the Armada.
 Those rumors were a contrivance of the Protestant nobles in order to assure that the common people will fight the Spanish until the end.
-Admiral Santa Cruz remained in England as the country’s temporary military commander, supported by 30,000 soldiers: among them many Irish, Scots and Welsh.
+Admiral Santa Cruz remained in England as the country’s temporary military commander.
 Deep down in his heart, the great commander wanted to return to his beloved Spain as soon as possible in order to rest after an intense military lifetime.

 In December 1588, the Duke of Parma returned to the Netherlands which was finally subjugated by March 1590.
 Four hundred thousands Dutch trying to avoid the return to Papism, migrated to neighboring Saxony and to other German states.
 The great kingdom of France became a Spanish protectorate.
 Although the powerful king Philip could expel or exterminate the Huguenots, he tacitly tolerated them because the instability that they were causing in France served his plans.
 On the other hand, he and the Spanish envoys in the kingdom were very cautious not to provoke the national sentiment of the French nobles and common people.
 The French king was forced to renounce the Protestant successor Henry of Navarre.
 The real power passed to the Duke of Guise until 1598, the year of King Philip’s death.
 France got rid of the Spanish custody and gradually expelled or absorbed the Huguenots, becoming the greatest rival of Spain in the 17th century.